DominiqueLoyer/project4/README.md

 #Technology: I used R for the analysis (here is the code) \
+# US Census Bureau famous dataset I use with R Langage for an Price Water House assignment
+## I used 2 algormithms for the models: 1 base-ruled Decision Tree and 1 Artificial Neural Network

 ##Auteur: Dominique Loyer \
 ### Results and limitations \